odinaka-joy/mini-netflix-movie-app/README.md

 # mini-netflix
 Mini-Netflix Movie App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

-A Movie App Built On Angular, Where Users Can View Recent Movies and Add or Remove favourite Movies.
+A Movie App Built On Angular, Where Users Can View Recent Movies and Add or Remove Favourite Movies.

 Front End was developed on Angular